 However, Harefield brought on sub Robert Prvevorsk who ran with the ball at pace and took the pressure off and created opportunities.
 The Levy keeper flapped at one cross and then a few minutes later made a late challenge and gave away a penalty which was put away by Liam Sonner.

-Absolutely brilliant night in a lovely place.
-Would have given it 10/10 if the clubhouse had handpumps!
+It was an absolutely brilliant night in a lovely place.
+I would have given it 10/10 if the clubhouse had handpumps!

 I reflected on the journey home what a great game I'd seen with all the players giving 100% for just a few quids expenses, while the radio were giving up to date reports on Carlos Tevez refusing to take the field for Manchester City in Munich.
 The same game, but a different world!